kyr0/pce-pb-linux-support/README.md

     sudo apt-get install build-essential

-## Untested: Support for Microsoft Windows / Get involved :)
+## Untested: Support for Microsoft Windows and UNIX.
+Please get involved! :)

-The under-laying implementation, runtime and libraries should allow this program to also run on Microsoft Windows 7, 8 and 8.1
+The under-laying implementation, runtime and libraries should allow this program to also run on platforms like Microsoft Windows 7, 8, 8.1 and a lot of UNIXes out there.

+For Windows:

+- After the CP210x driver install has been finished...
 - Install Visual Studio Express 2013 for Windows Desktop.
 - Install node.js 0.10.x matching the bitness (32 or 64) of your operating system.
 - Install Python 2.7.6 matching the bitness of your operating system.
   For any questions, please refer to their FAQ.
 Default settings are perfect.
 - Open the 'Visual Studio Command Prompt' and add Python to the path.

+For UNIX:

+- After the CP210x driver install has been finished...
+- Setup a build environment featuring gcc, make etc. pp.
+- Download the sources of Node.js and compile them

-Then proceed with the installation of "pcepbn" using npm (see above).
+Then proceed with the installation of "pcepbn" using npm, but locally (without the -g option; this will install the CLI tool in the current working directory)

-Try to call the program using "node lib/pcepbn.js" and file a ticket if you managed it / faced issues.
-Thanks :-)
+    npm install pcbpbn

+After all, you should find a file like: node_modules/pcepbn/bin/pcepbn.js.

+Try to call it using "node" or "nodejs" (depends on the OS):

+    node node_modules/pcepbn/bin/pcepbn.js

+It should print the help screen.
+Just append any option available to that command (like discover, listen).

+We would be happy to hear from you, if you managed to run this tool on a non-officially-supported operating system/architecture! :-)

 ## License